-MATHEMATICS INTRODUCTION TO APPLIED AND PRE-CALCULUS - MA20SPA
+INTRODUCTION TO APPLIED AND PRE-CALCULUS MATHEMATICS - MA20SPA

-The Grade 10 introduction to Applied and Pre-Calculus is intended for students considering post-secondary studies that require a math pre-requisite.
-Students will engage in experiments and activities that include the use of technology, problem solving, mental mathematics and theoretical mathematics to promote the development of mathematical skills.
-The topics studied form the foundation for topics to be studied in both grade 11 Applied and Pre-Calculus Mathematics.
+Grade 10 introduction to Applied and Pre-Calculus Mathematics is intended for students considering post-secondary studies that require a math pre-requisite.
+Students will learn topics in algebra and number sense, polynomials, measurement, geometry, trigonometry, and linear relations and functions with a focus on problem solving and mental mathematics to promote the development of mathematical skills.
+The topics studied form the foundation for topics to be studied in both Grade 11 Applied and Grade 11 Pre-Calculus Mathematics.

-MATHEMATICS APPLIED - MA30SA
+APPLIED MATHEMATICS - MA30SA

-One of two math programs available for students planning to pursue post-secondary studies in mathematics and science.
-It is intended for students whose post-secondary studies do not require the study of theoretical calculus.
-The math studied promotes the learning of problem-solving skills, number skills and geometry skills as they relate to the world around us.
-Topics include:
+Grade 11 Applied Mathematics is intended for students whose post-secondary studies do not require the study of calculus.
+Students will learn topics in measurement, geometry, logical reasoning, statistics, and relations and function.
+The topics covered promote the learning of problem-solving skills and calculator math skills as they relate to the world around us.